oven-sh/bun/docs/guides/install/from-npm-install-to-bun-install.md

 ## Workspaces?
 Yes.

-`bun install` supports workspaces similarly to npm.
+`bun install` supports workspaces similarly to npm, with more features.

 In package.json, you can set `"workspaces"` to an array of relative paths.